Four guidelines for effective use of research in your novel

 1. Carry out general relevant research (eg for Keepers, the history of post WW2 migrants to Australia and how they were accommodated, or for River Witch, fishing and also smuggling on the Severn, in general terms)

 2. Start writing, and when I get to a bit where I think: How did that happen then?
 What movies were playing in that year?
 How did petrol rationing really work in Australia?
 I google those specific topics, and keep writing.
+(Update 2024: Or ask ChatGPT, which is brilliant at answering these questions to which we just need a simple answer.)

 3. As mentioned earlier, I love to write up interesting background as blog posts to share with readers.
 Find them here.